Ron Ben-Israel: Baking career

 In 1993, while living in New York City, Ben-Israel retired from dancing, in part due to having developed arthritis.
 He started a new career in cooking, doing temporary jobs making cakes and designing shop windows.
 In 1996, he fell in love with baking.
 He was discovered and mentored by Betty Van Nostrand and Martha Stewart who saw one of his cakes in a window.
 He was disappointed by the American approach to baking (vegetable shortening, powder sugar, plastic columns, plastic figurines) and set to create more elegant and delicate cakes, digging into his Israeli background where the pastry culture was more international.
 He designed a cake for the very first issue of Martha Stewart Living Weddings (1995).
 He launched Ron Ben-Israel Cakes in 1999.
 He was tagged “the Manolo Blahnik of wedding cakes" in a 2003 issue of The New York Times.

 His television appearances include Martha Stewart, the Bravo Network, The Oprah Winfrey Show, the Food Network, and the Late Show with David Letterman.

 From 2011 to 2013, Ben-Israel was the host and judge of the Food Network competition show Sweet Genius.

 Ben-Israel appeared as a guest judge on Season 2 of the Netflix Baking-parody show Nailed It!.
 He has also appeared as a guest judge on Season 3 of Netflix's Sugar Rush and on Food Network's The Big Bake.

 Private life

-Ron Ben-Israel is married to Hiroyuki Aihara.
+Ron Ben-Israel is gay, and is married to his husband Hiroyuki Aihara.